 - explain the evolution of human-computer interaction models; - design and implement simple graphical user interfaces; - explain ergonomic principles guiding the design of user interfaces; - illustrate different types of interaction (e.g., visual, voice, gestures) and their usability aspects; - evaluate aspects of and tradeoffs between usability, learnability, efficiency, and safety; - apply scientific methods to evaluate interfaces with respect to their usability and other desirable properties; - use prototyping tools that can be employed to create mockups of user interfaces during the early stages of a software project.

 Not specified

-- Students with a strong interest in graphical user interfaces are encouraged to also select the Computer Graphics specialization module, which introduces methods and technologies for creating computer graphics and animations. - Mandatory elective third year Specialization module for CS, ACS and RIS major students.
+Students with a strong interest in graphical user interfaces are encouraged to also select the Computer Graphics specialization module, which introduces methods and technologies for creating computer graphics and animations.